triblatron/dagui/README.md

 * Texture atlas for interface elements such as system buttons and handles for collapsible panes
 * Property notification system with change events
 * Optional system controls and title bar
-* Hit detection of shapes
+* Hit detection of shapesSupport keyboard shortcuts
 * Possible boolean operations on shapes
 * Activation events
 * Inherit visibility from parent